Several loan programs are available for Coastal Law students:

 Federal Graduate Plus Loan

 Graduate PLUS loans are low interest loans offered by the federal government.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.
 You must be enrolled at least half time (7 hours Spring or Fall; 4 hours Summer) to be eligible to participate in this loan program.

 Interest is charged from the time the loan is disbursed.
-The interest rate for the Graduate PLUS is a fixed rate of 7.079%.
-A 4.248% (4.236% effective October 1, 2019) loan origination fee is mandated by the federal government.
+The interest rate for the Graduate PLUS is a fixed rate of 7.08%.
+A 4.236% origination fee is effective October 1, 2019.
+The federal government mandates the loan origination fee.

 - A credit check is required to determine that “the applicant does not have an adverse credit history.”

 - If you have an adverse credit history, you can be approved with an endorser that does not have an adverse credit history.

 - The repayment period begins on the date of the disbursement.

 - The first payment is due 60 days after the disbursement.